angular/angular/aio/content/guide/router-tutorial-toh.md

 You could lazy load the Crisis Center.
 But you're almost certain that the user will visit the Crisis Center within minutes of launching the app.
 Ideally, the application would launch with just the `AppModule` and the `HeroesModule` loaded and then, almost immediately, load the `CrisisCenterModule` in the background.
-By the time the user navigates to the Crisis Center, its module will have been loaded and ready.
+By the time the user navigates to the Crisis Center, its module is loaded and ready.

 {@a how-preloading}